 Formative and Summative Considerations

 In broad terms, assessment may be divided into two broad categories.
 One category is characterized by a concern for using assessment to provide feedback to learners and the instructor during the learning process.
 Often described as formative assessment, this category is interested in providing ongoing information to shape learning processes or to provide feedback and evidence on the effectiveness of instructional methods.
 The second category is characterized by concerns for assigning some measure of worth.
 Assessments in this category are typically administered after the learning activities are complete and are often used for assigning grades or scores to the learning.
-Item seven is about communicating this measure of worth to inform students and others.

 One way to think about these two large categories is to think of the formative assessment category as an assessment for learning.
 The decision to use formative assessments is often motivated by a desire for the instructor to know more about how well students are learning at a particular point in the course.
 Formative assessments are also useful to allow students to self-assess their understanding before a summative test of the material.
 In contrast, the summative assessment category can be thought of as an assessment of learning.